adeelabbas/VoiceChat-With-Local-Recording/README.md

 ### Overview
 We are experiencing a local audio recording issue on iPhone 14 for a voice conferencing application.
 We think the problem might be related to hardware echo cancellation on the iPhone 14 - when it's speaker is open, the audio captured by device has audible artifacts.
 Following two facts are useful for debugging this issue:
 - There is no audio problem on iPhone 13 and older devices.
-- There is no audio problem When iPhone 14 device is the only device in the call - the problem happens when another device joins call.
+- There is no audio problem when iPhone 14 device is the only device in the call; the problem happens when another device joins the same call as iPhone-14.

 ### How to Reproduce Problem

-- Run the following command to clone source code:
+- Run the following command to clone source code in this repository:
 ```bash
 git clone git@github.com:adeelabbas/VoiceChat-With-Local-Recording.git
 ```